 The chart below reveals the ELSS returns during the investment tenure:

-ELSS vs NPS
+ELSS vs. NPS

 In the paragraph above, we have compared a debt-oriented instrument with an equity-oriented instrument.
 Let’s just also compare two instruments that give us exposure to equity funds and see which one is better among the two based on the points below:

-2. Annuity: As stated above, in NPS you have to put at least 40% of your funds in an annuity which is not the case in ELSS, which means you have access to your money once the lock-in period gets over if you choose to go with ELSS.
+- Annuity: As stated above, in NPS you have to put at least 40% of your funds in an annuity which is not the case in ELSS, which means you have access to your money once the lock-in period gets over if you choose to go with ELSS.

 However, despite ELSS giving you the option of liquidity in just 3 years, withdrawing money would result in the depletion of your retirement corpus.
 Hence, it’s advisable to stay invested for a longer duration as these instruments are designed to build your retirement corpus.
 That means the longer you stay invested, the larger will be your retirement corpus.

-Your investment choice must be guided by your long-term objectives and your risk appetite.
+So which of the three Your Investment preference should be defined by your long term objectives and risk profile.
 The latter is based on many factors.
-Financial situation and age are the two most important determinants.
+Financial situations, age, occupation are the few important elements.

 EPF contribution of the employee which goes towards 80C tax savings can be replaced by ELSS if you are not nearing retirement.
-ELSS, via the systematic investment plan (SIP) for a long-term horizon, will help in both tax and retirement planning.
+ELSS, via the systematic investment plan (SIP) for a long-term horizon, will help in both tax and retirement planning.So where, finally?